Table of Contents

 Keep in mind that the stack points in this section are there for reference.
 You do not need to stand on each point directly.
-Just make sure your the group isn’t in any danger, and clear of the gravity wells.
+Just make sure the group isn’t in any danger, and clear of the gravity wells.

+The fight starts out with you pulling the boss in a counter-clockwise motion around the platform.
 This phase is fairly straightforward.
 As long as all stack locations are clear, the only real concern will be the orb phase that spawns periodically.